Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 - Minimum specification of motor control must be met
 - Rise/fall time affect on the pulse
 - Motor minimum control voltage is 5V
-- Affect on motion profile; how steps in certain frequencies translate to different velocities
+- Effect on motion profile; how steps in certain frequencies translate to different velocities

 _Note:_ Currently this sets both the pulse width and the frequency of pulses as the high time and low time are symmetric.
 This can be changed.